 My husband and I just bought our first house this year at the end of January, mere weeks before Coronavirus took over the world!
-We moved in with some hand me down furniture and started acquiring cheap used furniture to fill in the empty spaces.
+We moved in with some hand me down furniture and started acquiring inexpensive used furniture to fill in the empty spaces.

 I am so incredibly glad that we bought when we did so we could use our quarantine time on organizing, renovating furniture, and putting in our garden beds.
 Those have helped us stay focused and positive and I love having garden time every day!